Current Projects

 In Kenmore, WA a new cabana is being designed with a renovated waterfront garden on the shores of Lake Washington.
 Attention to NW native plants and non-invasive ornamentals will be used.
 A bog garden will recieve natural runoff from natural springs in the hillside.

-Status: Currently under construction, fall 2010
+Status: Completed in fall 2010

 Rain Garden Renovation